baptiste-roullin/data-from-clipboard/README.md

 ### What you can do with it

 Copy a list of text in your clipboard, paste it in a list of text layers or symbols overrides.
 That's it.
-There's also a command shuffling the order.
+There's also a command to shuffle the order.

 ![](https://raw.githubusercontent.com/Saint-loup/data-from-clipboard/master/assets/de%CC%81mo%20data%20from%20clipboard.gif)